-The Office of Financial Aid, part of Student Financial Services, is located in 6 Jalbert Hall.
-Office hours are 8:00 a.m. to 4:377yh0 p.m.
-Mondays - Thursdays, and 8:00 a.m. to 4:30 p.m.
-Fridays.
+Student Financial Services is located in 6 Jalbert Hall.
+Office hours are 8:00 a.m. to 4:30 p.m.
+Mondays through Fridays.

-Phone: (207) 755-5328 Email: finaid@cmcc.edu
+Phone: (207) 755-5328 Email: cm-sfs@cmcc.edu.

 Realizing that education consists of more than what occurs in classrooms and laboratories, Central Maine Community College administrators and faculty members make an effort to know each student as an individual and to respond to non-academic problems, needs, and interests.
 They regard student services as an integral part of the educational process.